surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 **Example 1 :**

- To Calculate **Number of working days** in each month, use the below expression in calculation field window as shown in below image;
+ To calculate **Number of working days** in each month, use the below expression in calculation field window as shown in below image;

 ```
 bi.days_in_month(${ROOT.BI_ORDERS.date_month_WHENMADE})